dtischler/balena-DonkeyCar-Physical/README.md

 # Welcome to DonkeyCar on balena!

 A [DonkeyCar](https://www.donkeycar.com) is a small autonomous vehicle project built on an RC Car chassis, that uses computer vision and machine learning techniques to convert the platform into a self-driving vehicle.
 It uses a Raspberry Pi 3 or Jetson Nano, a camera, a motor driver, and of course the DonkeyCar application to perform this task.
 There is also a "virtual" version that you can use to get started, prior to even building the physical version.
-A "virtual" DonkeyCar looks rather like a video game, and it connects to a DonkeyCar Simulator where it can be trained on data, and then just like the physical version, it can attempt to drive itself in the virtual world.
+A "virtual" DonkeyCar looks rather like a video game, and it connects to a DonkeyCar Simulator just like the physical version, it can attempt to drive itself in the virtual world.

 ![](https://www.donkeycar.com/uploads/7/8/1/7/7817903/donkey-car-graphic_orig.jpg)